cilliagustin/first-project-portfolio/README.md

 </details>

 #### Home
-The home section consists of the Title, subtitle and introductory text for the website.
+The Home section consists of the title, subtitle and introductory text for the website.
 After this are located the 5 buttons which toggle the different website versions.
 Noticable changes in other versions:
-* 2000: The main title has a background image that acts like a hero image and in the desktop version has the buttons located next to the text intead of under them like in the other versions.
+* 2000: The main title has a background image that acts like a hero image and in the desktop version has the buttons located next to the text instead of under them like in the other versions.
-* 2010: This version provides an extra image (profile picture) which in the mobile version is located in the top of the header and in the desktop version is located with a fixed positioning at the left of the website (emulating the profile picture positioning in facebook) the same happens with the buttons that are located to the right the same way Facebook places some extra links or advertising.
+* 2010: This version provides an extra image (profile picture) which in the mobile version is located in the top of the header and in the desktop version is located with a fixed positioning at the left of the website (emulating the profile picture positioning in [Facebook](https://www.facebook.com/)) the same happens with the buttons that are located to the right the same way Facebook places some extra links or advertising.

 #### Buttons
-This activate the main Javascript function that is the one that changes the css file, favicon and hides and shows the corresponding elements.
+This activate the main Javascript function that is the one that changes the CSS file, favicon and hides and shows the corresponding elements.
 ##### 2020 Buttons
 ![2020 Buttons Desktop](documentation/testing/2020-buttons.png)
 <details>